aqxiy/paramrem/README.md

 I'll try my best to explain the workings:

-So, from code background, in my best working config
+core concept: Modify volume and speed by RNG decimal +/- 0.0, 0.1, 0.2 % off center, independently determined.
+Duration of modification assigned by number pattern tied to altered biochem effect.

-Duration advance protocol for volume:
+Protocol for volume:

 [4, 3, 3, 2, 2, 3, 3, 4]

-Duration advance protocol for tempo:
+Protocol for tempo:

 [2, 3, 3, 4, 4, 3, 3, 2]